'Truly Shameful': Ramsey County Sheriff Accuses County Manager Of Trying To Defund Law Enforcement

 According to that formal request, the funds would pay for heightened security related to threats against government buildings following the Jan.
 6 storming of the U.S Capitol and possible unrest in connection to the Derek Chauvin trial and the police shooting of Daunte Wright.

 Last year, after Fletcher proposed that $550,000 be added to his office’s budget following the unrest in the Twin Cities and subsequent rise in violence crime.
-According to the sheriff, O’Connor denied the request and instead recommended that the office’s budget be cut by $1,175,000, which the county board adopted.READ MORE: Alternate Juror Speaks Out After Derek Chauvin's Conviction: 'Minnesota Has An Opportunity To Show Our Best'
+According to the sheriff, O’Connor denied the request and instead recommended that the office’s budget be cut by $1,175,000, which the county board adopted.READ MORE: 'This Is Never Going To Be Over': WCCO Talks 1-On-1 With George Floyd's Uncle

 Fletcher says he’s submitted other requests for reimbursement, and no action has been taken.
 In his statement Friday, the sheriff said he hopes that his formal request, which will be addressed at the May 18 County Board meeting, will bring a “full public discussion,” adding: “citizens have a right to know who is behind the effort to defund law enforcement in Ramsey County.”